miklevin/MikeLev.in/_posts/2025-07-12-universal-translator-ai-tool-calling.md

 text* problem, so the strategy is to do the final-thoughts shaping and craft a hand-off document for the next discussion session to keep whatever continuity you think worth preserving going.

+### The Wall of Text Problem and Preserving Continuity

 Otherwise, it's the friggn reset button pressed on you every time.
 One of the most important parts of dredging your subconscious with this mental warming up